-There’s a lot of components that you’ll need when making a Gaming PC.
-And each has an important part in playing your games.
-Some having more importance than others on specific titles.
-But first, let’s talk about what they are, and what they do.
+There are a lot of components that you’ll need for a custom-build gaming PC.
+And each has an important part in playing your games, with some having more importance than others on specific titles.
+But first, let’s talk about what they are and what they do.
 Take note though that you’ll need to ensure that the parts you’re buying are compatible with each other.
-After all, it’s a huge hassle to have bought a $150 Processor, only to find that it doesn’t fit your motherboard.
+After all, it’s a huge hassle to have bought a $150 processor, only to find that it doesn’t fit your motherboard.

-Your central processing unit, or CPU, is often said to be the PC’s brain.
+Your central processing unit, or CPU, is said to be the PC’s brain.
 It controls the tasks your PC can do at once and how fast it can finish said tasks.
-It’s the 2nd impactful component on your PC’s gaming performance.
-And is the big kahuna for content creation.
-Some games might need the CPU more for getting high FPS as well.
+It’s the second impactful component of your PC’s gaming performance and is the big kahuna for content creation.
+Some games might need the CPU more for getting high frame rate as well.

-A recommendation for people who are buying components of their PC is that you must always try and purchase up-to-date CPU’s.
-If you’re confused about a CPU’s performance in comparison to others there are tools like UserBenchmark that allow you to check and compare them in raw performance.
+A recommendation for people building their own gaming PCs is that you must always try and purchase up-to-date CPUs.
+If you’re confused about a CPU’s performance in comparison to others, there are tools like UserBenchmark that allow you to check and compare them in raw performance.

-As for recommended CPU brands, we’ll go for Intel and AMD.
-These two brands offer the biggest bang for your buck when it comes to CPU’s, Most notably the Intel i5-9600KF and the AMD Ryzen 5 3400G.
+As for recommended CPU brands, we go for Intel and AMD.
+These two brands offer the biggest bang for your buck when it comes to CPUs, most notably the Intel i5-9600KF and the AMD Ryzen 5 3400G.

 It’s quite notable that the Intel i5-9600KF is a tad expensive for a budget build.
-In terms of processors, this the best that Intel has to offer that combines quality and the best bang-for-your-buck choice in terms of your budget.
-A good, solid choice for those beginning to create their own PC’s.
+In terms of processors, this the best that Intel has to offer, which combines quality and value.
+A good, solid choice for those beginning to create their own PCs.

 Check out this processor today and get excellent performance while staying on your budget.

-The AMD Ryzen 5 3400G is another solid choice but this isn’t a CPU, more of an Accelerated Processing Unit.
+The AMD Ryzen 5 3400G is another solid choice but this isn’t a CPU, it is technically an accelerated processing unit.
 It’s made for lower-end builds but can still put out when it needs to.
-A solid choice if for those that wish for a good quality unit that’s easy on the wallet.
+A solid choice for those that wish for a good quality unit that’s easy on the wallet.

 Check out the AMD Ryzen 5 3400G today and get a great addition to your dream gaming PC.

-One of the first things you need to do is check if your desired motherboard is compatible with your other components.
-Wouldn’t want to buy one and then find out it ain’t fitting in your CPU when you’re making the PC.
+After the CPU, one of the first things you need to do is check if your desired motherboard is compatible with your other components.
+You wouldn’t want to buy one and then find out it doesn’t fit in your CPU.
 That takes a huge chunk of your funds as well.
-Since you’ll need to buy SAID compatible Motherboard and just storage the incompatible one.
-Which is a waste, right?

-Now you might be wondering, the hell is Overclocking and how does that relate to my PC?
+Now you might be wondering, what is overclocking and how does that relate to your PC?
 Well, overclocking is you increasing a PC component’s clock rate.
-AKA, running said part at higher speeds than what it was designed to run in.
-Now usually this applies to the GPU and CPU.
+In other words, it’s running your parts at speeds higher than they were designed to run in.
+Now usually, this applies to the GPU and CPU.
 But the other parts can also be overclocked if you so wish.

-Increasing their clock rate gives it the ability to perform more operations per second.
+Increasing their clock rate gives your PC the ability to perform more operations per second.
 But the drawback is that they produce additional heat.
-And if you’ve followed the trend, additional heat equals lots of detriments.
-Most notably an increased chance of fire.
+And if you’ve followed the trend, additional heat equals lots of detriments, most notably an increased chance of fire.
 So if you’re planning to overclock your PC, try to invest in additional cooling.

 The AMD MSI B450 is a reliable motherboard that’s built to provide the same performance power as other CPUs.
-A great choice if you want consistent performance from your motherboard
+It is a great choice if you want consistent performance from your motherboard.

 Check out the AMD MSI B450 on Amazon and get a great motherboard for your gaming PC.